Built for

 - Sub-second queries across all historical data

-SELECT market_id, platform, AVG(price) as avg_price, COUNT(*) as trade_count FROM trades WHERE timestamp > now() - INTERVAL 1 HOUR GROUP BY market_id, platform ORDER BY trade_count DESC LIMIT 10
+SELECT market_id, platform, AVG(price) as avg_price, COUNT(*) as trade_count FROM fills WHERE timestamp > now() - INTERVAL 1 HOUR GROUP BY market_id, platform ORDER BY trade_count DESC LIMIT 10